farirpgs/fari-games/_games/charge-rpg.md

 >
 > Do you think the rest of the community would benefit from it?
 >
-> If so, post a new topic on [Charge's Itch.io ](https://itch.io/category/1498399/new-topic), and there's a high chance your extra will end up in the official SRD!
+> Join [Fari's Discord Server](https://fari.app/discord) or post a new topic on [Charge's Itch.io](https://itch.io/category/1498399/new-topic) page and let's include it in the official game!

 # Asset Extra | Extras